SalishSeaCast/docs/turbulence/literature.rst

 - Masson and Cummins (2004).
 Observations and modeling of seasonal variability in the Straits of Georgia and Juan de Fuca.
 Journal of Marine Research.
 - Sutherland  et al (2011).
 A Model Study of the Salish Sea Estuarine Circulation.
 Journal of Physical Oceanography.
 - Stacey et al (1995).
 A Numerical Model of the Circulation in Knight Inlet, British Columbia, Canada.
 Journal of Physical Oceanography.
-- MacCready et al (2008).
+- MacCready et al (2009).
 A model study of tide- and wind-induced mixing in the Columbia River Estuary and plume.
+Continental Shelf Research.
+- Baptista et al (2005).
+A cross-scale model for 3D baroclinic circulation in estuary-plume-shelf systems: II.
+Application to the Columbia River.
 Continental Shelf Research.